Accessing GPU Nodes¶

-On our cluster we have some nodes with GPUs.
+On the cluster some nodes have GPUs installed.
 The HPC Status page will indicate what nodes are GPU capable.
-The new node “hpccnode10” has two Nvidia V100 GPUs installled.
-The older node “ermdc23” has two Nvidia P100 GPUs installed.
+These GPU nodes each have two Nvidia V100 GPUs installed.

 In addition to the number of CPU cores required i.e.